 With respect to GLBA and HIPAA, the Program will include the safeguards for service providers described above at Response to Internal and External Risks: Safeguards and Requirements: Third-Party Service Providers.

 The GLBA Coordinator and the HIPAA Security and Privacy Officers are responsible for evaluating and adjusting the Program based on the risk identification and assessment activities undertaken pursuant to the Program, as well as any material changes to the University’s operations or other circumstances that may have a material impact on the Program.

 This Program may be revised or amended from time to time to update the Program's provisions to meet its objectives, upon approval by the University's Executive Vice President.

 Patricia Campbell, Executive Vice President

-Tufts University places a priority on protecting combinations of personal information, the unauthorized disclosure of which is most likely to cause substantial harm such as identity theft and major financial fraud.
-High-risk personal information combinations include the use of names in combination with financial account numbers, Social Security Numbers and/or state issued ID numbers.
+Tufts University places a priority on protecting combinations of Restricted Institutional Data, the unauthorized disclosure or use of which is most likely to cause substantial harm such as identity theft and major financial fraud.